Skip to main content

 Basic Properties

 The id must be unique among all your layers at a given time.
-The default value of id is the Layer's "name".
-If more than one instance of a specific type of layer exist at the same time, they must possess different id strings for deck.gl to properly distinguish them.
+It is highly recommended to set id explicitly.
+If more than one instance of a specific type of layer exist at the same time, they will require different ids for deck.gl to properly distinguish them.

 Remarks: